-School district investigating divisive high school assignment questioning if Derek Chauvin deserves a new trial
+School district investigating high school assignment questioning if Derek Chauvin deserves a new trial

 "I don't think I'm doing anything any different than a lot of what other Black mothers do," she said.
 "And also what mothers do, try to protect their kids.
 In my view of what is protection it's not just my own, it's this community that I've lived in for 17 years.
 It's all of the children in this community that my children will grow up around."

-In a letter to the members of the diversity committee, the Saugerties school board and administrators, Irizarry expressed her profound disappointment over the assignment and the district's response.
+In a letter to the members of the district's diversity committee, the Saugerties school board and administrators, Irizarry expressed her profound disappointment over the assignment and the district's response.

 "This assignment was not a thought experiment on how to present either side of an argument, it was instruction in how to refute objective truth, couching a lie in the language of absolutes to support your forgone conclusion," she wrote.
 "That assignment flies in the face of the concept of news literacy, and teaches young people, who naturally have strong senses of fairness and justice, to not trust their own eyes and their own hearts."